Dear Harriton Families,

 We encourage parents/guardians of children who are immunocompromised or who have serious or chronic illnesses to contact their health care providers to discuss the recent occurrence of pertussis in the community.
 Your health care provider can provide guidance and recommendations about your child's unique health issues.

 We are in regular contact with the Montgomery County Health Department and follow their directives regarding communicable illness.
-The Health Department will continue to communicate with area health care providers, school health staff and with families about pertussis.

 Immunization (vaccination) recommendations: